A simple chocolate traybake with a chocolate glaze topping, with a slightly fudgy taste and texture, which doesn't crack when sliced.

 The glaze can also be used as a topping for cupcakes, Chocolate Melting Moments, buttercream buns, a filling for sponge cakes, or drizzled over an ice cream sundae.
 What a treat that would be.

 This is an overview of the ingredients I used to make this recipe, with possible alternatives and why I may have used them.
 A complete list of ingredients and full instructions can be found in the Recipe Card below.
 Or click the 'Jump to Recipe' button at the top of this post.
+Tip: Always read through a recipe before you start, to ensure you have all the ingredients and understand the method.

 INGREDIENTS